ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 ![](assets/deadline/add_ayon_server_to_farm_job.png)

 When enabled, submit your current `AYON_SERVER_URL` with the job to enforce using your current server.
+Based on this value Deadline can connect to different AYON (`production` or `development` installation for example).
 This requires modifying the Deadline AYON plugin configuration to add additional AYON servers.
 See [Deadline AYON Plug-in](#ayon-plug-in).

 ### Validate Expected Files
 > Setting Location: `ayon+settings://deadline/publish/ValidateExpectedFiles`